 - Be patient.
 No one got good at anything overnight.

 - Learn to think logically.
 If you have a questions (what will happen if I use less flour?), instead of asking someone or thinking of what “might” happen, just do it, see the results for yourself.
-AND learn to be resourceful– use google to input the same questions you’d message someone with, chances are, it’s been discussed many times over already.
-Take these two things combined and you should eventually develop the ability to troubleshoot on your own.
-I want you to lean on yourself as time goes on.
+AND learn to be resourceful– use google to input the same questions you’d message someone with, chances are, it’s been discussed many times over already. want you to lean on yourself as time goes on.

 - Find a base cookie recipe you like.